 “Pleasant” is a symbol of the nation of Israel.
 “Friend” is a symbol of the Church, and “By His Strength” is a symbol of Jesus.
 In this picture, the Church serves Israel and identifies as her friend.
 Jesus ultimately redeems Israel through the Church, who performed the harvest of souls on her behalf while she remained Bitter and without ownership of her land.

-Take a look at the paraphrase with the interpreted symbols:
+Take a look one more time at the paraphrase with fresh eyes:

 Both Israel and The Church turned to get their sustenance from God.
 But Israel changed her name to Bitter at this time.